×

 How to find the z-score?

-To find the z-score value, use the z-score probability calculator.
-The manual method is given below.
+To find the z-score value, use the z-score probability calculator above.
+The manual method for finding the z-score is given below.

-What are the z-score values for the following set of data?
+What are the z-score values for the following inputs?

 Solution: